-The "Annual Fund Operating Expenses" table describes the fees incurred by each Portfolio (excluding the Portfolios listed below) for the services provided by the Advisor for the fiscal year ended October 31, 2022.
-The "Management Fee" listed in the "Annual Fund Operating Expenses" table for the Portfolios (excluding the Portfolios listed below) provides the investment management fee that was payable by the respective Portfolio to the Advisor.
+The "Annual Fund Operating Expenses" table describes the fees incurred by each Portfolio for the services provided by the Advisor for the fiscal year ended October 31, 2023.
+The "Management Fee" listed in the "Annual Fund Operating Expenses" table for the Portfolios provides the investment management fee that was payable by the respective Portfolio to the Advisor.

-The "Management Fee" listed in the "Annual Fund Operating Expenses" table for the Non-Feeder Portfolios (excluding the Portfolios listed below) provides the investment management fee that was payable by the respective Portfolio to the Advisor.
-The "Management Fee" listed in the "Annual Fund Operating Expenses" table for each Feeder Portfolio includes the investment management fees payable to the Advisor by the Portfolio and the Portfolio's Master Fund.
+The "Management Fee" listed in the "Annual Fund Operating Expenses" table for the Non-Feeder Portfolios provides the investment management fee that was payable by the respective Portfolio to the Advisor.
+The

+"Management Fee" listed in the "Annual Fund Operating Expenses" table for each Feeder Portfolio includes the investment management fees payable to the Advisor by the Portfolio and the Portfolio's Master Fund.